 |NSW employed persons

-- worked for one hour or more without pay in a family business or on a farm (i.e. contributing family workers); or
+- worked for one hour or more without pay in a family business or on a farm (such as contributing family workers); or

 - away from work for less than four weeks up to the end of the reference week; or